pic

 How Does Broadcasting Work?

-The following code snippets demonstrate the equivalence between the two approaches.
 The first tab describes the operation being performed, while the second tab provides a rough translation of broadcasting's internal implementation.
-The third tab further highlights this equivalence, by providing the exact code used.
-This requires including the @inbounds macro in the for-loop, which is automatically applied with broadcasting.
-The specific effect of this macro on computations can be disregarded, as it'll be discussed in a later section.
-Its sole purpose here is to illustrate the equivalence between the two approaches.
+The third tab demonstrates the equivalence by writing a for-loop mirroring the exact code used in broadcasting.
+This is achieved by adding the @inbounds macro, which is automatically applied with broadcasting.
+The specific role of @inbounds will be discussed in a later section.
+Its sole inclusion here is to illustrate the equivalence between the two approaches once we account for it.

 x = rand(100)